timbertson/ambl/ideas.md

 If a target produces multiple files, we can declare them upfront.
 But what if they're dynamically done?
 Perhaps after execing something, we can dynamically register additional files as a side effect?
 You won't be able to build those individually, but we can track them.

-Since we execute things hermetically, you'd have to do something to get trou to persist them anyway.
+Since we execute things hermetically, you'd have to do something to get ambl to persist them anyway.

 # Pants fine-grained targets: